jduck/csw-slides-2024/slides.md

 <div class="footnote">NOTE: We should celebrate exceptions and seek to learn from them.</div>

-- Security products shipping with security bugs
+- Security products shipping with trivial security bugs
 - Lack of scientific approach / rigor
   - Tons of private reporting and silent fixes
   - Assessments time-boxed and point-in-time
   - Review scope is too large to deliver quality
 - Unwilling to jump in to fix the code
-- Not enough qualified practioners

 I bet you can think of other things too!